DicksonWu654/DicksonWu654/README.md

 <br>

 <p align="center">
 Hi I'm Dickson!
-I'm a 17-year-old innovator who's excited to change the world with the power of exponential technologies!
-I love to learn and drill deep into topics!
-I'm currently pursuing Machine Learning, Quantum Computing, and their intersection!
+I'm an 18-year-old innovator who's excited to change the world with the power of exponential technologies!
+I love to learn and drill deep into topics - I'm currently pursuing Machine Learning, Quantum Computing, and their intersection!

 </p>